Sharlnu-IU/ECC_IPP/README.txt

 6. Install the requirements:
 pip install -r requirements.txt

-7. Run Application: python app.py
+7. Run Application: python app.

+NOTE: CHANGE THE "Configuration" VARIABLES IN "app.py" TO YOUR ENVIRONMENT.